Edit an Existing Website Through GitHub

 Screenshot of the 'commit changes' pop-up menu that appears when you are editing files directly through GitHub

-The fields in the bottom of the pop-up menu (“Commit Email” and the radiobuttons for the branch) can be left at their default positions.
-Generally, if you wanted one of the non-default options for either of those you’d be making structural edits that are better suited for RStudio than GitHub directly so these options will likely never be something you need to engage with.
+All other fields in this pop-up menu can be left at their default positions.
+Generally, if you wanted one of the non-default options for those you’d be making structural edits that are better suited for editing via an IDE than GitHub directly so these options will likely never be something you need to engage with.

 Because you are editing directly in GitHub there is no pull/push step!
 Pulling is from GitHub and pushing is to GitHub so neither applies when you are already in GitHub.